thenexthub/Codira/docs/CompilerPerformance.md

 compiler is doing when it's run -- beyond the obvious "compiling" -- and what major factors influence how much time it spends.

-When you compile or run a Swift program, either with Xcode or on the command line, you typically invoke `swift` or `swiftc` (the latter is a symbolic link to the former), which is a program that can behave in very different ways depending on its arguments.
+When you compile or run a Codira program, either with Xcode or on the command line, you typically invoke `language` or `languagec` (the latter is a symbolic link to the former), which is a program that can behave in very different ways depending on its arguments.

-It may compile or execute code directly, but it will usually instead turn around and run one or more copies of `swift` or `swiftc` as subprocesses.
-In typical batch compilation, the first copy of `swiftc` runs as a so-called **driver** process, and it then executes a number of so-called **frontend** subprocesses, in a process tree.
-It's essential, when interpreting Swift compilation, to have a clear picture of which processes are run and what they're doing:
+It may compile or execute code directly, but it will usually instead turn around and run one or more copies of `language` or `languagec` as subprocesses.
+In typical batch compilation, the first copy of `languagec` runs as a so-called **driver** process, and it then executes a number of so-called **frontend** subprocesses, in a process tree.
+It's essential, when interpreting Codira compilation, to have a clear picture of which processes are run and what they're doing:

-  - **Driver**: the top-level `swiftc` process in a tree of subprocesses.
+  - **Driver**: the top-level `languagec` process in a tree of subprocesses.
 Responsible for deciding which files need compiling or recompiling and running child processes &mdash; so-called **jobs** &mdash;
     to perform compilation and linking steps.
 For most of its execution, it is idle, waiting for subprocesses to complete.

-  - **Frontend Jobs**: subprocesses launched by the driver, running `swift -frontend ...` and performing compilation, generating PCH files, merging modules, etc. These are the jobs that incur the bulk of the costs of compiling.
+  - **Frontend Jobs**: subprocesses launched by the driver, running `language -frontend ...` and performing compilation, generating PCH files, merging modules, etc. These are the jobs that incur the bulk of the costs of compiling.

-  - **Other Jobs**: subprocesses launched by the driver, running `ld`, `swift -modulewrap`, `swift-autolink-extract`, `dsymutil`, `dwarfdump` and similar tools involved in finishing off a batch of work done by the frontend jobs.
-Some of these will be the `swift` program too, but they're not "doing frontend jobs" and so will have completely different profiles.
+  - **Other Jobs**: subprocesses launched by the driver, running `ld`, `language -modulewrap`, `language-autolink-extract`, `dsymutil`, `dwarfdump` and similar tools involved in finishing off a batch of work done by the frontend jobs.
+Some of these will be the `language` program too, but they're not "doing frontend jobs" and so will have completely different profiles.

 The set of jobs that are run, and the way they spend their time, is itself